This is a comprehensive guide on the idea of movement in art and how we can convey it in our artworks. I’ll cover:

-Our paints cannot physically move, but we can paint in a way which gives the illusion or suggestion of movement.
-This typically involves arranging shapes in a way which leads the viewer from one point to the next in your painting; or using certain techniques with your brush to mimic the movement.
+Our paints cannot physically move, but we can paint in a way that gives the illusion or suggestion of movement.
+This typically involves arranging shapes in a way that leads the viewer from one point to the next in your painting or using certain techniques with your brush to mimic the movement.

 Perhaps the best example of movement in art (or at least the most famous) is Vincent van Gogh’s The Starry Night, which takes your eyes on a rollercoaster around all the twists and swirls.

 Below are some of the techniques you can use to convey the idea of movement.

 A simple but effective method for capturing movement in your art is to use suggestive brushwork which mimics the general movement and gesture.